kianzq/kianUNI-CYBSEC-PROJ-Portfolio/README.md

 ## Projects
 - FYP --> will be added later
-- MalCommandGuard – Malicious Command Detection System
+- MalCommandGuard (MCG)
 - Distributor Agent Management System (DAMS)
 - Vulnerability Assessment & Penetration Testing (VAPT-DVWA)
 - Breach and Attack Simulation, Detection and Analysis (BASDA)

 > Note: All content is sanitized.
 No sensitive data or exploit code is included.
+> This repository is for educational and demonstration purposes only.